vladocrat/rubles_exchange_rate/README.md

 *Work in progress*

-All the quiries have the base of RUB currency
+All the quiries have the base of RUB currency compared to USD.
+Manual settings are still work in progress

 The app returns different gifs by given tags(using GIPHY API) dependent on the exchange rate of a currency (Defaults to USD) compared to ruble(using openexchangerates API)